tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 ![Pin Hash Click](Images/pinata_pin_hash.png)

-* If we click the hash link, pinata will even generate a link to the file on IPFS accessible through pinata's free IPFS gateway.
+* If we click the hash link, pinata will even generate a link to the file on IPFS, accessible through Pinata's free IPFS gateway.

 Make a note to the class that the Pinata gateway is a point of centralization.
 However, dApps can leverage the use of multiple IPFS gateways to mitigate this.

 ![Gateway File](Images/pinata_gateway_file.png)

-* By default, pinata generates a connection to the IPFS network through their free IPFS gateway; however, we will be using a direct `ipfs://` link to the hash that will be resolved through the IPFS browser extension.
+* By default, Pinata generates a connection to the IPFS network through their free IPFS gateway; however, we will be using a direct `ipfs://` link to the hash that will be resolved through the IPFS browser extension.

 Navigate to the [IPFS Browser Companion github](https://github.com/ipfs-shipyard/ipfs-companion) and install the browser extension for your desired browser.

-* You do not need to install the IPFS Desktop version.
+* You do not need to install the IPFS desktop version.

-* You also do not need to worry about if you cannot connect to an IPFS node, as the browser extension will fallback to the IPFS.io gateway.
-You do not need to install an IPFS node if you don't want to, though it is valuable to explore down the line.
+* You also don't need to worry if you cannot connect to an IPFS node, as the browser extension will fallback to the IPFS.io gateway.
+You do not need to install an IPFS node if you don't want to, but it is worth exploring, down the line.

  ![IPFS Install Links](Images/ipfs-browser-companion.png)